 - These little vegetables are pretty dense so covering them up while cooking will help them steam so they become more tender.
 Searing them in the bacon fat will make the edges brown and crispy.
 So you get the best of both worlds.

-- When shopping for these little green cabbages, you want them to be bright green and wrapped really tight.
+- When shopping for brussels sprouts, you want them to be bright green and wrapped really tight.
 Remove any loose leaves before cooking.